thanos-dft/thanos-dft/README.md

 - 👋 Hi, I’m @thanos-dft
+- 🐍 Junior Python developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Flask
 - 📫 How to reach me my linked in profile is https://www.linkedin.com/in/thanos-dft/